zbalkan/IntegrityService/README.md

 ## Usage
 1. Install the service via `sc.exe` manually, or using `install.bat` or `IntegrityService.msi`.
-2. If local file search started, the file system monitoring will require a restart when search is completed.
+2. If local file search started, the file system monitoring will initiate a service restart when search is completed.
 3. Use the `default.reg` file for local and ADMX file for domain installations to manage the configuration.
 4. The service does not provide enough information about a security incident, but constitutes a supportive information to collaborate.
 It is advised to use `Sysmon` and collaborate events together.
 Related Sysmon event IDs are 2, 9, 11, 12, 13, 14, 15, 23 and 26.